mjromper/terraform-azure-qdc/README.md

 This has been developed and tested from the client side on ubuntu using WSL in windows 10.
 Any linux/unix environment should work, but others have not been tested.

 This has been built for **_demo purposes only_**.
 It should not be seen as secure, production grade nor best practice.
 This was primarily done as a learning exercise for myself.
 QDC 4.06 is not officially supported for single server mode at this time.
 This will be updated to the supported version when it is release.

+Thanks to Clint Carr's https://github.com/clintcarr/qlik-sense-azure-terraform which I used as a template and was a huge help!